The Morning After: Hasbro's $60 'Baby Yoda' toy is coming this fall

 The company has outlined a three-tier plan, with the free Pluto TV sitting at the bottom and Showtime, up top.
 In the middle is CBS All Access, which is currently just the home of (mostly) CBS-related content and originals from the CBS stable.
 Across the next year, however, the platform will broaden to include material from all corners of the ViacomCBS family.

-A small touch up.Windows 10 icons are getting an overdue redesign
+A small touch-up.Windows 10 icons are getting an overdue redesign

 Microsoft hadn't really touched Windows 10's main icons since its debut in 2015, but now Insider beta testers are starting to see some new updates.
 First up are the Calendar and Mail apps.
 The design team explains it wanted to break away from the flat, colorless icons you see today in favor of ones that are more consistent with newer branding and different enough to make them easier to find.